 The Texas Workforce Commission (TWC) is dedicated to protecting the health and well-being of employers, employees, and communities in Texas.
 TWC is working to address the uncertainty that Texans may be experiencing as a result of COVID-19 and is working with federal, state and local officials and agencies to provide financial assistance during the COVID-19 crisis.
 For more information on how to sign up for unemployment and other available assistance, please visit: https://www.twc.texas.gov/news/covid-19-resources-job-seekers

 Key State Agencies Responding to COVID-19

-The Texas Department of State Health Services (DSHS) is dedicated to promoting health and safety best practices and prevention tips to help prevent the spread of COVID-19 in Texas, as well as tracking confirmed COVID-19 cases, testing and fatalities in each of our state’s 254 counties.
-For the latest updates, please visit: www.dshs.texas.gov/coronavirus
+The Texas Department of State Health Services (DSHS) is dedicated to promoting health and safety best practices and prevention tips to help prevent the spread of COVID-19 in Texas, as well as tracking confirmed COVID-19 cases, testing, and vaccination in each of our state’s 254 counties.
+For the latest updates, please visit: www.dshs.texas.gov/coronavirus.

 The Texas Health and Human Services Commission (HHSC) has launched a statewide mental health support line to help Texans experiencing anxiety, stress, or other emotional challenges due to the COVID-19 pandemic.
 This resource offers support for all Texans and can be reached any time day or night at 833-986-1919.

 The Texas Division of Emergency Management (TDEM) coordinates our state’s emergency management program, which is intended to ensure that our state and local governments respond to and recover from emergencies and disasters and implement plans and programs to help prevent or lessen the impact of emergencies and disasters.
 For the latest updates on our state’s disaster declarations, financial assistance available for small businesses and other public assistance available for emergency protective measures, please visit: https://tdem.texas.gov/covid-19/